CrowdStrike/falcon-scripts/powershell/install/README.md

 A comma-separated list of tags to apply to the host after sensor installation [default: $null] .PARAMETER Verbose
 Enable verbose logging
+.PARAMETER GetAccessToken
+Flag to return API credential access token.
+Will NOT install Falcon sensor. [default: $false] .PARAMETER FalconAccessToken
+Manually set Falcon access token.
+Used to reduce number of requests to the token endpoint when performing batch installs.

 ```

 ***Examples***: